mui/mui-x/docs/data/data-grid/events/events.md

 ```

 :::warning
-This hook can only be used inside the scope of the Data Grid (i.e. inside component slots or cell renderers).
+This hook can only be used inside the scope of the Data Grid (that is inside component slots or cell renderers).
 :::

 The following demo shows how to subscribe to the `rowClick` event using `useGridApiEventHandler`—try it out by clicking on any row: